ztr1995/LeagueOfOrdinaryGentlemanConstitution/README.md

 ### Trades ###
 - Trades will be processed right away, if collusion is suspected the matter will be put to a League Manager vote.
 In the event of a conflict of interest, biased LMs cannot vote and a different owner would take the baised LM's responsibility for the trade.
 The order of precedent to fill the shoes of a LM are listed below
 1. David
-2. Jacques
+2. Brett
-3. Brett
+3. Chris
-4. Chris
+4. Jacques
 5. Tyler
 6. Sam
 7. Tim
 - During the offseason trading is still allowed.
-- Trade deadline begins as soon as the first game of week 12 starts.
+- Trade deadline is the start of the first game in week 12.
 - Draft picks up to 3 years in the future are tradable.
 Currently 2019, 2020, 2021 picks may be traded.
 After the draft 2022 picks will become available to trade.
-- Teams must pay dues for any year they trade draft picks in. **This is not currently applicable, but might be in the future**.

 <br><br>